Rate this article 4.90909090909090951 based on 11 reviews

 3.Can I set up a Dutch foundation remotely?

-Yes, foreign citizens can create foundations even if they are abroad.
+Yes, foreign citizens can create a stichting in the Netherlands even if they are abroad.
 Our local specialists can handle this procedure on their behalf.

 4. If I set up a foundation as a charity, do I pay any taxes?